syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 ## Handling events for DetailsViewDataGrid

-You can handle the `DetailsViewDataGrid` events by wiring the events to `GridViewDefinition.DataGrid` where the sender is `GridViewDefinition.DataGrid`.
+You can handle the [DetailsViewDataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.DetailsViewDataGrid.html) events by wiring the events to `GridViewDefinition.DataGrid` where the sender is [GridViewDefinition.DataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html).
 In another way, you can also handle `DetailsViewDataGrid` event through parent DataGrid event by setting the NotifyEventsToParentDataGrid property of `GridViewDefinition.DataGrid`.

 ### When manually defining relations